AdobeDocs/dynamic-media-classic.en/help/using/linking-urls-web-application.md

 ---
 # Link URLs to your web application{#linking-urls-to-your-web-application}

-Your web sites and applications access Dynamic Media Image Server content via URL strings.
+Your web sites and applications access Dynamic Media Image Server content by way of URL strings.
 After you publish an image, Adobe Dynamic Media Classic activates a URL string that references the Image Preset on Dynamic Media Image Servers.
 You can paste these URLs into a web browser for testing.

 To place these URL strings in your web pages and applications, copy them from Adobe Dynamic Media Classic.
 To obtain a URL string generated with an Image Preset, go to the Preview screen or the Browse Panel (in Detail View).